 Once all of the approvals are in place, MCHP will identify an analyst, allocate system space and setup access as required from the proposal.
 This process may include the following actions:

-Projects that have a set system access fee, either as a Remote Access Site (RAS) or as a private sector / industry sponsored contract, will be invoiced at the start of the project.
+Projects that have a set system access fee, either through remote access or as a private sector / industry sponsored contract, will be invoiced at the start of the project.
 Work requested of MCHP staff will be invoiced once every month for the hours spent during the prior month.
 The hourly rate is the current rate as identified in the current accreditation material - see Costs - Hourly Rate on page 14 for the current hourly rate.
 The number of hours estimated, and used, for a project can be queried from either the analyst working on the project or Charles Burchill at any time.

 If an invoice remains outstanding for more than a month, a reminder will be sent to the research team.
 After two months, if the invoice is not paid, the project will be closed at MCHP and no more work from MCHP staff will be completed.
 If three months or more has passed, the project will be archived and an invoice will be sent to the dean or unit director of the researcher.
 If the archived project is the only project associated with a researcher or analyst on our system then the userid will be locked.
 Projects may continue to have active approvals so the researcher can continue to write and publish manuscripts or complete presentations, but access to MCHP systems and analysis will be limited.

-MCHP currently works with several government / education related organizations to provide access to the MCHP Repository and analysis system through remote locations called Remote Access Sites (RAS).
-The RAS provide access to Repository data for specific approved research projects that follow the same process that is described above.
-RAS were originally setup in 2009 through the support of a Canadian Foundation for Innovation (CFI) Leading Edge Fund to Patricia Martens and Manitoba Centre for Health Policy.
+MCHP currently works with several government / education related organizations to provide remote access to the MCHP Data Repository and analysis system.
+Remote access to the Repository data for specific approved research projects follow the same process that is described above.
+Remote access was originally setup in 2009 through the support of a Canadian Foundation for Innovation (CFI) Leading Edge Fund to Patricia Martens and the Manitoba Centre for Health Policy.

-For more information on the RAS, please see:
+For more information on remote access, please contact Charles Burchill at Charles_Burchill@cpe.umanitoba.ca:

 Should you have questions about the Applying for Access process, please contact firstname.lastname@example.org.